miladrahimi/ping-monitor/README.md

 A simple tool to monitor server pings written in Go and web technologies.

 ## How does it work?
-It stores ping time in Redis storage every minute for each target (server).
+It stores ping time in Redis storage every minute for each target (IP or server).
-To increase the accuracy, it pings every 20 seconds and updates the result stored in the cache.
+To increase the accuracy, it pings each target every 20 seconds and updates the result stored in the storage.
-So even if two of the calls failed, there would be a response time for that minute.
+So even if one or two of the pings failed, there would be a ping time for that minute.

 ## Installation
 ```shell